 House Joint Resolution No. 14

-A Joint Resolution of the Senate and the House of Representatives of the state of Montana requesting that an appropriate interim committee monitor and study federal mandates; authorizing the committee to advocate for the protection of Montana's constitutional rights and sovereignty; and requiring a report of the committee's findings and conclusions to the 56th legislature.
+A Joint Resolution of the Senate and the House of Representatives of the state of Montana requesting that an appropriate interim committee monitor and study federal mandates; and requiring a report of the committee's findings and conclusions to the 56th legislature.

 WHEREAS, the 10th amendment to the United States Constitution states, "The powers not delegated to the United States by the constitution, nor prohibited by it to the states, are reserved to the states respectively, or to the people"; and